On This Page

 Collaborate Across Departments

-Forecasting isn’t just about algorithms and data.
+This isn’t just about algorithms and data.
 It’s about people.
 And if your sales team, marketing department, supply chain managers, and other stakeholders are working in silos, getting accurate forecasting is a difficult ask.

 According to Harvard Business Review, companies that collaborate across departments see a 20% boost in forecast accuracy.
 Better alignment is key to better forecasts and, eventually, better results.
-When cross-department unison becomes standard practice, its benefits rub off on many aspects, including the accuracy of analytics and forecasting.
+When cross-departmental unison becomes standard practice, its benefits rub off on many aspects, including the accuracy of analytics and forecasting.

 Measure Forecast Accuracy